thirdweb-dev/dynamic-contracts/README.md

 }
 ```

 The main difference is how the state is defined.
-While `Extension` requires a bit more boilerplate to setup, it is a one time cost that ensures the compatibility when using multiple `Extension` contracts with a single `Router`.
+While an `Extension` written this way requires a bit more boilerplate to setup, it is a one time cost that ensures full modularity when using multiple `Extension` contracts with a single `Router`.

 ### 3. Deploying a `Router`